 Blume will head up a "super premium" cars division which groups Bentley, Porsche, Bugatti and possibly Lamborghini, which is currently integrated with Audi.

 Diess himself will lead a "volume brands" segment which consists of VW, Spanish brand Seat, Czech division Skoda and VW commercial vehicles.

-Upon being asked what could happen to engine maker MAN Diesel and transmissions maker Renk, Diess said the company has assets which will be subject to a review.
+Upon being asked what could happen to MAN Diesel and Renk, Diess said the company has assets which will be subject to a review.
 Whether these businesses will be invested in or sold off remains to be seen, Diess said.

-A renowned cost-cutter, Diess took over from Matthias Mueller on Thursday, thanks to an unprecedented pact with VW's powerful labor bosses, handing them a seat on the company's management board.
+A renowned cost-cutter, Diess took over from Matthias Mueller on Thursday, thanks to an unprecedented pact with VW's powerful labour bosses, handing them a seat on the company's management board.

-VW's powerful labor chiefs took pains to endorse the new boss ahead of Friday's news conference.
+VW's powerful labour chiefs took pains to endorse the new boss ahead of Friday's news conference.

 "We are convinced that, with Diess, we have the right man on board," works council chief Bernd Osterloh said in a letter to employees on Friday.

 Osterloh's comments come after repeated clashes over Diess's drive to cut costs and improve profits at the carmaker's core VW brand, where Diess was handed the reins only three months before the Dieselgate scandal erupted.